How to Paint an Axe Head – Tricks For The Best Results

 This will largely depend on the state of your axe/axe head.
 But WD40, steel wool, scrub brush, sandpaper, wire wheel – all usual suspects.
 You will need to remove any existing rust, sap, or dirt.

-Make sure the steel is clean of any dirt, sap, and completely rust-free – any existing rust can eat away at the steel from under the paint (that’s bad).
+Make sure the head is clean of any dirt or sap, and completely rust-free.
+Any remaining rust can eat away at the steel from under the paint (that’s bad).

 For really old heads you can choose to leave or remove a thick Patina.
 As long as active rust is removed you should be good.